 If you notice this tension in the lower legs and feet with weight back, then this is where to focus when skating.
 The hardest part about skating correctly is maintaining your weight on the front half of your feet or foot AT ALL TIMES AND FOREVER.
 This correct position in my opinion barely changes for all skills and movements on skates.
 Only with your weight on the front half of your foot will your body feel balanced.

 You asked how you can strengthen your leg muscles.
 The best way is by skating correctly with your knees bent as indicated above.
 Over time you will skate for longer with each session.
 However, when your muscles fatigue they will want to relax and they will (on their own) straighten your knees to ease the muscular demand (but so putting you in the wrong position).
 So it takes a lot of awareness of your body while learning to skate to try and implement these theories.

-If you’d like to see all that explained in video format for Free, please click on “Free Trial” on this page (next to the Trailer Video) and you’ll get immediate access to 2 Beginner lessons which this and more is explained and demonstrated.
+If you’d like to see all that explained in video format for free, please click on “Free Trial” on this page and you’ll get immediate access to 2 Beginner lessons in which this (and more), is explained and demonstrated.